paazmaya/grunt-image-profile/README.md

 > A Grunt task for working with image metadata profiles via ImageMagick

+See [ImageMagick documentation about Image Profiles](http://www.imagemagick.org/Usage/formats/#profiles) for more details about what is done internally.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`